 Prickly Pear Creek Flow Restoration

 Today, this project provides enough water for Prickly Pear Creek to maintain connectivity throughout the irrigation season—for the first time leaving natural flow in Prickly Pear Creek during the late summer season.
-The project restores up to one billion gallons to approximately two river miles of additional useable habitat for fish and wildlife.
+The project restores approximately two river miles of additional useable habitat for fish and wildlife.

 * Project supports voluntary transactions to change, reduce or stop water use – either temporarily or permanently – to protect or restore water for environmental benefit